weniv/En_pythonbest20/src/pages/question20.md

 ## Problem Description
 Binky has picked out some carrots that are no longer fresh to create a delicious carrot cake for her colleagues.

-1. A budget and an array of names, prices, and priorities of each ingredient are given.
+1. An array of names, prices, and priorities of each ingredient and a budget are given.
 2. Within budget, the ingredients must be purchased in order of priority.

 Please write a solution function that returns the ingredients that can be purchased within budget.